History of the European Union: 2004–2007: The great enlargement and consolidation

 On 10–13 June 2004, the 25 member states participated in the largest trans-national election in history (with the second largest democratic electorate in the world).
 The result of the sixth Parliamentary election was a second victory for the European People's Party-European Democrats group.
 It also saw the lowest voter turnout of 45.5%, the second time it had fallen below 50%.
 On 22 July 2004, José Manuel Barroso was approved by the new Parliament as the next Commission President.
 However, his new team of 25 Commissioners faced a tougher road.
 With Parliament raising objections to a number of his candidates he was forced to withdraw his selection and try once more.
 The Prodi Commission had to extend their mandate to 22 November after the new line-up of commissioners was finally approved.

 A proposed constitutional treaty was signed by plenipotentiaries from EU member states on 28 October 2004.
 The document was ratified in most member states, including two positive referendums.
 The referendums that were held in France and the Netherlands failed however, killing off the treaty.
 The European Council agreed that the constitution proposal would be abandoned, but most of its changes would be retained in an amending treaty.
 On 13 December 2007 the treaty was signed, containing opt-outs for the more eurosceptic members and no state-like elements.
 The Lisbon treaty finally came into force on 1 December 2009.
 It created the post of President of the European Council and significantly expanded the post of High Representative.
-After much debate about what kind of person should be President, the European Council agreed on a low-key personality and chose Herman Van Rompuy while foreign policy-novice Catherine Ashton became High Representative.
+After much debate about what kind of person should be president, the European Council agreed on a low-key personality and chose Herman Van Rompuy while foreign policy-novice Catherine Ashton became High Representative.

 The 2009 elections again saw a victory for the European People's Party, despite losing the British Conservatives who formed a smaller eurosceptic European Conservatives and Reformists grouping with other anti-federalist right wing parties.
 Parliament's presidency was once again divided between the People's Party and the Socialists, with Jerzy Buzek elected as the first President of the European Parliament from an ex-communist country.

-Barroso was nominated by the Council for a second term and received backing from EPP who had declared him as their candidate before the elections.
+Barroso was nominated by the council for a second term and received backing from EPP who had declared him as their candidate before the elections.
 However, the Socialists and Greens led the opposition against him despite not agreeing on an opposing candidate.
 Parliament finally approved Barroso II, though once more several months behind schedule.

-In 2007, the fifth enlargement completed with the accession of Romania and Bulgaria on 1 January 2007.
+In 2007, the fifth enlargement completed with the accession of Bulgaria and Romania on 1 January 2007.
 Also, in 2007 Slovenia adopted the euro, Malta and Cyprus in 2008 and Slovakia in 2009.